Board Member Biographies

 Jodi Misheal, BA, BEd (Vice-President, Advancement and Alumni Relations)

 Jodi Misheal was appointed Vice-President (Advancement & Alumni Relations) in April 2017.
 Over her career, she has been a director of capital campaigns, annual funds, and major gift programs, and has directed alumni relations programming.
 She was Director of Development at St. Mary’s University, Assistant Campaign Director at Acadia University, and Senior Development Officer and Alumni Fund Director at Mount Allison University.
 She was also Director of Alumni Affairs at Mount Allison where she was responsible for chapter events, reunions, annual fund, and class projects.
 She was partner/owner of Red Letter Philanthropy Counsel, a company that provides guidance and support to non-profit organizations.
 Misheal holds a Bachelor of Arts from Mount Allison University and a Bachelor of Education from St. Francis Xavier University.

-Brianna Workman is the president of the St. Thomas University Students' Union.
-She is a fourth year student majoring in Communications and Public Policy and Political Science.
-Workman is originally from Kemptville, Ontario.
+Husoni Raymond is the president of the St. Thomas University Students' Union.
+He is a fourth year student majoring in Criminology and Communications and Public Policy.
+Raymond is originally from Kingston, Jamaica.